 For showtimes, click here.

-Elia Kazan and screenwriter Budd Schulberg met thanks in part to the House Un-American Activities Committee.
+Elia Kazan and screenwriter Budd Schulberg met thanks in part to the House Un-American Activities Committee (HUAC).

-Both were concerned about social equality and had each separately joined the Communist Party, which they thought could bring about change.
+Both were concerned about social equality and each had separately joined the Communist Party, which they initially thought could bring about change.

-Schulberg said, “Going into it, we went in full of illusions about how this would help the oppressed and the working class.”
+Schulberg said, “Going into the Communist Party, we went in full of illusions about how this would help the oppressed and the working class.”

-Andy Griffith, star of A Face in the Crowd, said “Elia Kazan joined the communist party because, as so many young people did, he thought it was a fine option, and he discovered later that is was just another kind of slavery and got out of it.”
+Andy Griffith, star of A Face in the Crowd, said “Elia Kazan joined the Communist Party because, as so many young people did, he thought it was a fine option.
+He discovered later that it was just another kind of slavery and got out of it.”